 These tools may be either software packages or Internet based services that provide you with the capability to electronically collect bibliographic resources, including full text, from hundreds of databases.
 These tools enable you to manage, organize and edit this data and integrate the resources into your manuscript as in-text citations, footnotes and bibliographies.
 Citation & reference management tools offer most of the following features:

-The answer to this question really depends on your personal situation, environment and preferences.
-Both ot the Citation & Reference Management tools supported by UC (EndNote and RefWorks) are excellent products.
-Both would likely satisfy most, if not all, of your requirements.
-However, you are encouraged to review the "Comparison Tables" page to compare features of EndNote, RefWorks and other Citation & Reference Management tools.
+Either EndNote or RefWorks will likely satisfy most, if not all, of your requirements.
+However, you are welcome to review the "Comparison Tables" page to compare features of EndNote, RefWorks and other Citation & Reference Management tools.